kigawas/blog/content/posts/performance-benchmarks-in-python-web-development.md

     return "result"
 ```

-Say your `test` coroutine will run 10 times, and let's number them as `test_1` ... `test_10`.
-If `test_1` stops at some time-consuming `coro1`, `asyncio` will select `test_2` and call it.
-The same is for `test_3` ... `test_10`.
-When we are in `test_5` and stops before `coro1`, at the same time, `await coro_1()` in `test_1` returns a result, `asyncio` will go back to `test_1` to continue the execution.
+The `test` coroutine runs 10 times, numbered as `test_1` ... `test_10`, with the following simplified scenario:

+1. `test_1` awaits some time-consuming `coro1`
+2. `test_2` is called and also awaits `coro1`
+3. `await coro1()` in `test_1` returns
+4. `test_1` resumes

-> This is a simplified model, for more details, keep the [official documentation](https://docs.python.org/3/library/asyncio.html) under your pillow.
+> For more details, keep the [official documentation](https://docs.python.org/3/library/asyncio.html) under your pillow.

-If you only run `test` for one time, `asyncio` does not help much.
-It'll even cost more resources since there are event loops and schedulers under the hood.
-But thankfully, in a typical web server, functions to handle HTTP requests are invoked over and over again.
-In these coroutines, we'll probably spend much time on retrieving data from DB frequently and updating data in DB less frequently.
+If `test` is just invoked once, using `asyncio` costs more computing resources because of excessive event loops and schedulers under the hood.
+But thankfully the functions to handle HTTP requests are invoked repeatedly as `test`.
+These functions probably spend more time on interacting with a database.

-This is a perfect fit for introducing `asyncio`.
-You may have heard [ASGI](https://asgi.readthedocs.io/en/latest/introduction.html) somewhere:
+An interface between web servers and frameworks called [ASGI](https://asgi.readthedocs.io/en/latest/introduction.html) adopts this idea:

 ```python
 async def application(scope, receive, send):